scchess/Qualimap/doc/intro.rst

 Install R
 ^^^^^^^^^
 !Modify!
-The R latest version can be installede from public repos.
+The R latest version can be installed from public repos.

 However, the repos must be added to the sources.
 Open sources.list: